Workbooks Import Wizard

 More information about field mappings can be found below.

 Workbooks can create different types of mappings for you, as listed below:

-- Fixed Value - this option means that you don't use values from your source file but instead you can enter a value that will appear in the Workbooks field that you've identified in section 1 of the screenshot below.
-This will populate every record you import with exactly the same data for that field;
+This option means that you don't use values from your source file but instead you can enter a value that will appear in the Workbooks field that you've identified in section 1 of the screenshot below.
+This will populate every record you import with exactly the same data for that field.

 In addition Workbooks gives you the option to replace any blank rows in your source data with a fixed value, by ticking the checkbox next to Use fixed value in place of blanks.
 This opens a text box where you can enter the fixed value you'd like to use.
 More information on the different mapping types is given below.

 If you are importing to Custom Fields that are not indexed, this can significantly slow down your import if you are using these to uniquely identify your record.
 It is recommended that if you do this frequently, you should index the field.
 More information on Custom Fields, can be found here.

 When importing data, looking for matching records based on blank values can slow the import down considerably.
 Our import wizard no longer defaults to matching blank values, although a user can make a conscious decision to enable it if required.
 By not looking up blank values for matching purposes your imports will run much more quickly.

 This is the simplest type of mapping and is likely to be the type you use most frequently so it is the default setting.
 All that's required is:

 - Use the dropdown picklist next to Field in section 1 of the above screenshot to choose the Workbooks field where you want the data to appear.